-Traditionally, Australian government investigations were focused on individuals and corporations operating within Australia’s geographical borders.
-Globalisation, however, has led to Australian government agencies being increasingly involved in cross-border investigations, often working collaboratively with their international counterparts in parallel investigations.
+In the past, Australian government investigations were focused on individuals and corporations operating within Australia’s borders.
+Globalisation, however, has led (and continues to lead) to Australian government agencies being increasingly involved in cross-border investigations, often working collaboratively with their international counterparts in parallel investigations.
 One of the main drivers behind this change has been the internationalisation of commerce and the subsequent increase in ‘borderless crimes’ such as money laundering, tax evasion, e-commerce fraud, corruption, bribery, cybercrime and terrorism financing.

-This chapter surveys the major Australian government agencies involved in such investigations, with a particular focus on their increasing need to adopt a global approach to adequately protect Australians from criminal threats, both local and international.
+This article surveys the major Australian government agencies involved in such investigations, their capabilities and involvement in transnational investigations, and recent examples of the execution of such investigative capacities.
+The article takes a particular focus on their increasing need to adopt a global approach to adequately protect Australians from criminal threats, both local and international.

 National Strategy to Fight Transnational, Serious and Organised Crime

-On 13 December 2018, the Minister for Home Affairs announced the launch of the National Strategy to Fight Transnational, Serious and Organised Crime (TSOC), an agreement signed by the Council of Australian Governments on 12 December 2018.
+In December 2018, the Minister for Home Affairs announced the launch of the National Strategy to Fight Transnational, Serious and Organised Crime (TSOC), an agreement signed by the Council of Australian Governments.
 Building on the insights of the 2017 Australian Foreign Policy White Paper, the National Strategy to fight TSOC is a collaborative government response to the damage caused to Australian citizens by transnational crime typologies, such as the trade of illicit drugs, money laundering, cybercrime and child sexual exploitation.

-Such examples of serious criminal typologies are generally perpetrated by sophisticated and well-resourced criminal groups.
+Such examples of serious criminal activities are generally perpetrated by sophisticated and well-resourced criminal groups.
 The Australian government has responded by increasing development of existing law enforcement capabilities onshore and abroad.
-In addition to the development of existing Australian law enforcement agencies, the National TSOC strategy promotes an increased level of inter-agency collaboration.
+In addition to the development of existing Australian law enforcement agencies, the National TSOC Strategy promotes an increased level of inter-agency collaboration.